 Do your ears feel clogged?
 Wondering how to open a blocked ear?
 A clogged ear may not necessarily cause you pain or discomfort, but it can muffle your hearing and cause you to strain to hear.
-This can all become a real nuisance.
-A clogged ear is often temporary and you may find that your ear unblocks itself within days or even just a few hours.
-However, it is possible for you to self-treat with a clogged ear remedy at home.
+This can quickly become a real nuisance.
+A clogged ear is often temporary and you may find that your ear unblocks itself within days or a few hours.
+However, it is possible to self-treat a clogged ear at home.

-Attempting any of these treatments carries a risk of damage to your ears.
-If in any doubt, please contact a qualified medical professional instead.
+Attempting any of these DIY treatments carries a risk of damage to your ears.
+If in doubt, please contact a qualified medical professional for advice.

-Just like you may get a blocked stuffy nose, your ears can become stuffy for several reasons.
+Just like you may get a stuffy nose, your ears can become blocked for several reasons.
 Clogged ears can occur as a result of:

 People of all ages can get clogged ears.
-Children may get them a little more, particularly when they have a cold, which usually results in tantrums.
+Children get them more often, particularly when they have a cold, which usually results in tantrums.
 These are the times parents are most grateful to know how to open a blocked ear.

 So, how to open a blocked ear?
 There are several different ear remedies for clogged ears to try at home.
-Some blocked ear remedies involve over-the-counter medications, but you can also create a clogged ear remedy from items you will likely already have at home.
-But in order for it to work, the method you use to unclog your ears should be determined by whether the problem is in your middle ear, behind the eardrum or in your outer ear.
+Some blocked ear remedies involve over-the-counter medications and products, but you can also use items you likely already have at home.
+But in order for it to work, the method you use should be determined by whether the problem is in your middle ear, behind the eardrum, or in your outer ear.

-This clogged ear remedy helps to open your eustachian tubes and is the sensation of when your ears pop.
-However, it’s only generally helpful when there are pressure changes such as changes of altitude when flying.
-It won’t correct any excess fluid that might be in the inner.
+This clogged ear remedy helps to open your eustachian tubes and is the same sensation you experience when your ears pop.
+However, it’s only helpful when there are pressure changes, such as changes of altitude when flying.
+It won’t correct any excess fluid that might be in the inner ear.
 Hold your nose and blow out gently as you keep your mouth closed.
-This will puff out your cheeks.
-You mustn’t blow your nose too hard as this could damage your eardrum.
+This will puff out your cheeks, but you mustn’t blow your nose too hard as this could damage your eardrum.

-Over the counter bought oral decongestants and nasal sprays can be particularly helpful when flying or if you have sinus or nasal congestion and need to drain your ear and nose.
+Over the counter oral decongestants and nasal sprays can be particularly helpful when flying or if you have sinus or nasal congestion and need to drain your ear and nose.
 They are often more effective as a preventative treatment.

 Warm two or three tablespoons of mineral, olive or baby oil.
 Check the temperature on your wrist or the back of your hand to make sure it’s not too hot for your skin.
-Using an eyedropper, put one or two drops into your ear.
-Then keep your head at an angle for around 10 to 15 seconds.
-Repeat this 1-2 times a day for five days until it feels that the blockage has cleared.
+Using an eyedropper, put one or two drops into your ear and keep your head at an angle for around 10 to 15 seconds.
+Repeat this 1-2 times a day for five days until the blockage has cleared.

-Put the peroxide into a bowl of warm water.
-Using an eyedropper, drop one or two drops of the fluid into your ear.
-You should keep your head at an angle for around 15 seconds afterward.
+Put peroxide into a bowl of warm water.
+Using an eyedropper, drop one or two drops into your ear.
+Keep your head at an angle for around 15 seconds afterward.
 You will likely notice some fizzing, but keep your head at an angle until the fizzing stops.

-Irrigating your ear is a clogged ear remedy that may help once you’ve already started to clear the blockage.
+Irrigating your ear is a remedy that will help once you’ve already started to clear the blockage.
 Once the earwax has softened, use irrigation to flush it out.

-Letting steam into your ear by taking a hot shower for five to 10 minutes can expand the air in the middle ear space and can force the eustachian tube open.
-Alternatively, you could try putting a warm compress over your ear.
+Letting steam into your ear by taking a hot shower for five to ten minutes can expand the air in the middle ear space and force the eustachian tube open.
+Alternatively, try putting a warm compress over your ear.

-While your clogged ear may feel uncomfortable, the good news is that it is possible to tackle on your own.
-While there are several clogged ear remedies you can try, you may need medical intervention to help speed up the recovery process or at least give it a kick-start.
+While your clogged ear may feel uncomfortable, the good news is that it’s possible to tackle on your own.
+While there are several clogged ear remedies you can try, you may need medical intervention if they aren’t successful.